 - Some states—California, Delaware, Connecticut, Maine, New York, and likely Illinois under a bill that’s just awaiting the governor’s signature—require supervisors and employees to take sexual harassment training.
 This requirement can vary from only an initial training (Connecticut and Maine) to being periodic (annually in New York and Illinois; every two years; in Delaware and California).
 Connecticut and California have even imposed time requirements on the length of the training.

 One Program, Many States

-Developing a program that adheres to standards wherever you operate is challenging.
+Developing a workplace harassment program and policy that adheres to standards wherever you operate is challenging.
 Different employees might require different training based on role, location, corporate needs, and so on.
 However, meeting the challenges is necessary not only to follow the complicated web of laws, but also to build a culture of safety and, in turn, a stronger, more civil organization.

 Assembling a training program that's consistent with the established minimum requirements and guidance across multiple states may take a substantial investment of time and resources.
 Working with a trusted training partner can reduce that burden; ultimately, this effort pays off in the long run by simplifying the process for your team, your fellow employees, and your organization— and ensures you are set up for compliance success.

 Illinois’ pending sexual harassment training law, which Governor J.B.
 Pritzker is expected to sign, came about quickly, having been introduced this past winter.
 The new legislation is a perfect example of how laws and guidance are continually changing—and may have even picked up the pace since #MeToo.
 Keeping up with the changes requires plenty of due diligence; partnering with a top-flight training vendor can also help you stay on top of the latest developments and best practices from the EEOC and DOJ.